 tokens for sale to the general public violates the

-will result in loss of voting or revenue rights in
+will result in loss of revenue rights.

 There